emqx/emqx-docs/en_US/modules/http_authentication.md

 ![image-20200927213049265](./assets/auth_http4.png)

-## HTTP authentication principle
+## Authentication principle

 EMQX uses the relevant information of the current client as parameters in the device connection event, initiates a request for query permissions to the user-defined authentication service, and processes the authentication request through the returned HTTP **response status code** (HTTP statusCode).

- -Authentication failed: The API returns status codes other than 200 -Successful authentication: API returns 200 status code -Ignore authentication: API returns 200 status code and response body is `ignore`
+-  Authentication failed: The API returns status codes other than 200
+-  Successful authentication: API returns 200 status code
+-  Ignore authentication: API returns 200 status code and response body is `ignore`

 ## Authentication request